TheoGuyard/El0ps/README.rst

 ``el0ps`` is a Python package allowing to solve L0-penalized problems.
 It is designed to be numerically efficient and supports a wide range of loss and penalty functions.
-You can pick from ``el0ps``'s already-made estimators or customize your own by building on to of the available datafits and penalties template classes.
+You can pick from ``el0ps``'s already-made estimators or customize your own by building on top of the available datafits and penalties template classes.

 Installation